tardate/LittleArduinoProjects/Electronics101/UltrasonicAlarm/README.md

 The echo signal and the 555-generated calibration pulse are XORed with the CD4070.
 This results in an output that is:

 * logical 0 when the signals are in phase
 * logical 1 when the signals are out of phase.
-This can be two cases:
+This can be one of two cases:
   - the echo pulse is shorter than the calibration pulse (meaning something has come closer to the HC-SR04)
   - the echo pulse is longer than the calibration pulse (meaning something has come moved away from the HC-SR04)